-Stream Team Coordinators provide information to increase understanding and appreciation of Arkansas stream systems.
+Stream Habitat Coordinators provide information to increase understanding and appreciation of Arkansas stream systems.
 Volunteers receive training in water-quality monitoring, riparian area management, fish and wildlife habitat improvements, best management practices and streambank maintenance and restoration techniques.

 Our Coordinators are willing to work with you and your group to develop an appropriate educational program or workshop.
 We have worked with kindergarten classes up through senior citizens.
 These programs and workshops can vary in length from a 30 minute crash course to a multiple day event.